CurtisGrayeBabin/rapid-image-prototyping-backend/README.md

-Hello, this project takes JPG images and resizes them using the express and sharp packages.
+Hello!
+This project takes JPG images and resizes them using the express and sharp packages.
 All resized images are also cached.
 There are a few starter JPG images already included with the installation of this project.

 This project requires Node.js to be installed before it can run.

 To run image processing and endpoint tests:
 1. npm run test

+To manually test server:
+1. npm run nodemon

 To build src files to ./build:
 1. npm run build